Native American Tribes

 (1680), Minnesota > Conflict migrations: North & South Dakota >Nebraska/Wyoming.
 Originally farmers/hunter gatherers > (+ horse 1700’s) nomadic buffalo hunters;

-self divided around 1832:
+self-divided around 1832:

 Northern Cheyenne – Nebraska/Wyoming.
 Nomadic Buffalo hunters, raiders.